“Values tell you what to do when you don’t know what to do.” -Tom McCoy, executive vice president, CH2M HILL

 We don’t believe one should have a different set of values for one’s personal versus professional life.
 Our challenge is to lead an integrated life in which we are the same person everywhere.

 The shared values of a team or organization should emerge from the personal values of the team members that they have shared with each other.
 The group values will not be identical to your personal values, but they must be compatible with your personal values.
 Otherwise, there will be dysfunction, stress, and discord.
 People often don’t leave jobs; they leave bosses or groups where the values are inconsistent.

 Keep your core values to six or fewer to ensure they are memorable—and thus accessible when needed.
 Use descriptions to clarify them and unearth their richness, potentially including references to other related values.

-Bob Vanourek and Gregg Vanourek, father and son, are co-authors of and speakers on Triple Crown Leadership: Building Excellent, Ethical, and Enduring Organizations, a winner of the International Book Awards.
+Bob Vanourek and Gregg Vanourek, father and son, are co-authors of Triple Crown Leadership: Building Excellent, Ethical, and Enduring Organizations, a winner of the International Book Awards.
 To get Gregg’s manifesto on Leadership Derailers (and how to avoid them) and free book chapters from Gregg’s books, including Triple Crown Leadership, check out his Free Guide.